-- Hazard A hazard is anything (including work practices or procedures) that has the potential to harm the health or safety of a person or cause environmental damage. - Risk A risk is the likelihood or possibility of harm occurring as a result of exposure to the hazard.
+Hazard A hazard is anything (including work practices or procedures) that has the potential to harm the health or safety of a person.

+Risk A risk is the likelihood or possibility of harm occurring as a result of exposure to the hazard.